FortiGate

 4.png

-1. On Wireshark, go to Edit -> Preferences -> Protocols, select SSL.
-Under (Pre)-Master-Secret log filename, select the sslkey.log file from the PC where it has been stored and then, select 'OK'.
+1. On Wireshark, go to Edit -> Preferences -> Protocols, and select TLS.
+Under (Pre)-Master-Secret log filename, select the sslkey.log file from the PC where it has been stored, and then select 'OK'.

 4.png